 The criminal courts – whether a magistrates’ traffic court or a crown court – have a range of penalties and sentences that they can impose for different types of traffic offences.
-The sentence will depend upon the nature and circumstances of the motoring offence committed.
+The sentence for dangerous driving will depend upon the nature and circumstances of the motoring offence committed.

 The majority of driving offence penalties are governed by sentencing guidelines.
 For example, the number of speeding points is usually calculated by the speed being travelled and the relevant limit on the road on which the offence occurred.